-• In FY 2020/21, the City provided \$2.8 million in HOME funding for a 43-unit affordable senior housing project at 18431 Beach Boulevard.
+- In FY 2020/21, the City provided \$2.8 million in HOME funding for a 43-unit affordable senior housing project at 18431 Beach Boulevard.
 The project is being built in partnership with the City's local Community Housing Development Organization (CHDO), Jamboree Housing Corporation.
 Nine units will be HOME-income and rent restricted.
-Upon completion of this project that is currently underway, the City will have accomplished nearly 50% of its 20-unit development goal for the 2020/21-2024/25 Consolidated Plan timeframe.

-- Also in the area of providing decent housing, the City allocated \$642,000 in HOME funds to assist 55 households with tenant based rental assistance in FY 2020/21.
-The TBRA programs were implemented by three operators: Mercy House, Interval House, and Families Forward.
-In FY 2021/22, two additional TBRA contracts were implemented providing 50 households with rental assistance.
-The program, run by Families Forward and Mercy House, was integral to the City's response to the COVID-19 pandemic. - The Homeowner Rehabilitation Loans and Grants Program offers two forms of rehabilitation assistance to eligible lower-income Huntington Beach households.
+Upon completion of this project that is currently underway, the City will have accomplished nearly 50% of its 20-unit development goal for the 2020/21-2024/25 Consolidated Plan timeframe. - Also in the area of providing decent housing, the City has allocated over \$1.3 million in HOME funds since July 2020 to assist low and moderate income households with tenant based rental assistance.
+Ninety households were provided assistance in the first two years of the program, and another 30 were proposed to be assisted in FY 2022/23.
+The TBRA programs were implemented by three operators: Mercy House, Interval House, and Families Forward. - The Homeowner Rehabilitation Loans and Grants Program offers two forms of rehabilitation assistance to eligible lower-income Huntington Beach households.
 First, the Rehabilitation Grant Program offers a one-time grant not to exceed \$10,000 to low-income homeowners for deferred maintenance and health and safety-related household repairs.
 The City's Rehabilitation Loan Program, in comparison, offers low-income homeowners up to \$75,000 in deferred payment loans.
 Both programs are intended to assist low-income homeowners to make much needed repairs to keep their property safe and livable.
-To date, the City has funded 10 home rehabilitation grants with additional households currently on the waiting list.
+To date, the City has funded one loan and 18 home rehabilitation grants with additional households currently on the waiting list.